joyalkenus/My-website/README.md

 # Welcome to My Portfolio Website 🌟

 Hi there! 👋 Welcome to the GitHub repository of my portfolio website built using Python and Streamlit.
-This project showcases my skills, projects, and qualifications as a Mechatronics Engineer and Data Analyst.
+This project showcases my skills, projects, and qualifications as a Mechatronics Engineer and Deep learning expert.

 ## Features 🚀